8 Small Business Grants in Seattle: Free Funding for Women Entrepreneurs

 Craft3

 Craft3 is a nonprofit lender that has supported small businesses and nonprofits in Washington for many years.
 It offers financing options for startups and established companies, particularly those that may not qualify for traditional loans.
 Women entrepreneurs can utilize this funding to support working capital, equipment purchases, inventory, and, in some cases, real estate investments.
 Loan terms and interest rates vary, but Craft3 is a strong option for business owners seeking to build long-term stability.
-To apply, you need to visit the organization’s website, review the loan options and eligibility requirements, and apply online at Get Started with a Business Loan.
+Loans range from $25,000 to $3.5 million.
+If you need to contact Craft3, do so at loaninquiry@craft3.org

 Washington State OMWBE